E-Bullion: 2008 Murder of e-Bullion Principal

 The Fayeds had a troubled marriage which eventually led to divorce proceedings.
 During the divorce proceedings the Fayeds disputed over the partition of ownership of the Goldfinger companies, including e-Bullion.

 On Monday July 28, 2008 Jim Fayed's estranged wife Pamela Fayed was stabbed to death in a parking structure at 1875 Century Park East in Century City, California.
 The crime occurred at 6:30PM in daylight and was overheard by numerous people who responded to the victim's screams.
 A surveillance camera recorded enough details for a rental car to be identified by license plate and for a suspect description to be announced.
 She was due to appear that day in one of several ongoing legal meetings in her divorce from Jim Fayed and was reportedly attempting to stop him from moving or hiding some of the joint assets involved in e-Bullion.
 As of 4 August 2008 Fayed was in United States federal custody facing felony charges of conducting unlicensed money transactions via e-Bullion.
 Federal authorities seized $60,000 in cash, $24,000,000 in gold bullion and a credit card that allegedly was used to pay for the rental car that fled from the murder scene.

 Fayed was prosecuted for capital murder, was found guilty at trial by a jury, and sentenced to death.
 He is currently imprisoned on death row in California.

 The e-Bullion website was taken down on August 5, 2008.
-The site is now a simple mirror for this present Wikipedia article.
+After the site was taken down, it became a simple mirror for this present Wikipedia article.
 Court papers filed by James Fayed as part of his divorce proceedings indicate that normal website operations would be impossible without his active oversight and direction.

 After the arrest of Fayed, the US Attorney unsealed an indictment of e-Bullion and Goldfinger Coin & Bullion for failure to have a money transmitter license under the USA PATRIOT Act.
-Although the charges against the corporations were eventually dropped, the US Attorney's Office seized all of the assets of the Goldfinger companies, including the bullion backing e-Bullion.com from the Perth Mint and the Fayed's ranch in California. e-Bullion account holders have not been compensated by the U.S. Government for the confiscation of the bullion backing their accounts.
+Although the charges against the corporations were eventually dropped, the US Attorney's Office seized all of the assets of the Goldfinger companies, including the bullion backing e-Bullion.com from the Perth Mint and the Fayed's ranch in California.

+In July 2012, United States and Australian authorities secured court orders leading to the recovery of approximately $24 million in assets.
+This included $3.6 million in bank funds and $5.4 million in precious metals seized in the United States, as well as approximately $13.3 million from liquidated precious metals held in Perth, Australia.

+Between 2014 and 2019, the U.S. Government returned these recovered funds to e-Bullion victims through several disbursements: